grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 **Johnny:** What's next on our TODO list?

+**Benjamin:** We have...

-**Benjamin:** We have a single reminder to change the name of the factory that creates `ReservationInProgress` instances.
-Also, we have two places where a `NotImplementedException` suggests there's something left to implement.
-The first one is the mentioned factory.
-The second one is the `NewReservationComand` class that we discovered when writing a Statement for the factory.
+* a single reminder to change the name of the factory that creates `ReservationInProgress` instances.
+* Also, we have two places where a `NotImplementedException` suggests there's something left to implement.
+  * The first one is the mentioned factory.
+  * The second one is the `NewReservationComand` class that we discovered when writing a Statement for the factory.

-**Johnny:** Let's do the command.
-I suspect the complexity we put inside the controller will pay back here and we will be able to do some TDD with mocks on our own terms.
+**Johnny:** Let's do the `NewReservationComand`.
+I suspect the complexity we put inside the controller will pay back here and we will be able to test-drive the command logic on our own terms.

 **Benjamin:** Can't wait to see that.
-Here's the code of the command we have so far:
+Here's the current code of the command:

 ```csharp
 public class NewReservationCommand : ReservationCommand